Courses

 LIS 453 - Collections Development and Management

 Activities through which library collections are systematically developed and managed are explored, especially the formulation and implementation of written collection development policies.
 Other specific topics include identification of user needs; collection evaluation; fund allocation among competing departments, subjects, and/or media; selection methods; intellectual freedom; storage alternatives; and cooperative collection development.
 Course includes readings, guest lectures, and a term project in which a collection development policy for a real information agency is prepared.
-This is a required course for the Libraries & Librarianship concentration.

 Section Section Dates Time Instructor Credits Location